Co-owner responsible for a loss

 This heavy burden on the syndicate made it difficult to prove a co-owner's fault.
 Moreover, the syndicate could no longer rely on the provisions of the declaration of co-ownership providing for the co-owner's faultless liability for damage caused by a property he has in his custody.

-• The second version of Section 1074.2 of the Civil Code of Quebec
+• Second version of Section 1074.2 of the Civil Code of Quebec

 In order to overcome the difficulties created by the first draft of section 1074.2 of the Civil Code of Quebec, the section was amended by Bill 41.
 Since March 17, 2020, it now reads: